Team3256/scouting/docs/future.md

 ## What to do before East Bay regional

 ### WarriorSad

 - refactor
 - fetch match/assignments **and** put into DB
 - auto assign into DB
 - clean error logs
 - Fix the name displays

-- WarriorHappy
+### WarriorHappy

 - Robustness to work offline-first
 - cache assignment list locally
 - be able to view non-assigned assignments

-- Emotions (both WarriorHappy and WarriorSad)
+## Emotions

 - get everyone on the app
 - branding

 ## Optimum app (what it should look like in the future)